 The Self Care Checklist

-I know myself.
 I realized when I was pregnant with my last child that I will not slow down unless I have a plan.

 So, I created a self-care checklist with 10 actions to be healthy, happy, and impactful.
-This list is tailored to a mom of small children, but I believe that it can be tweaked for anyone at any stage of life.
+This list is tailored to a mom of small children, but I believe that it can be tweaked for anyone, at any stage of life.

-FIRST, TIPS FOR MAKING A CHECKLIST WORK
+FIRST, TIPS FOR A CHECKLIST THAT WORKS

-My checklist has ten items, but if that’s too much, start with two.
+My self care checklist has ten items, but if that’s too much, start with two.
 Find some momentum and then, build as you go.
 The benefits are felt over time, so don’t short change yourself by doing too much too soon.

 2. Do a Self Check-In